 - residents of nursing homes and other chronic care facilities

-- all children 59 months of age and younger
+- all children younger than 60 months of age

 Prevention and control

-Annual seasonal influenza vaccination is the most effective way to prevent influenza and its complications.
+Annual influenza vaccination is the most effective way to help prevent influenza and its complications.

 Every year, NACI issues a seasonal influenza statement that informs practitioners about the vaccines authorized for use that season.
-Further clinical guidance, including vaccine administration advice and safety considerations, can be found in the Canadian Immunization Guide.
+Further clinical guidance regarding influenza vaccination, including vaccine administration advice and safety considerations, can be found in the Canadian Immunization Guide.

-NACI encourages influenza vaccine for all Canadians aged 6 months and older who do not have a contraindication to the vaccine.
+NACI recommends influenza vaccine for all Canadians aged 6 months and older who do not have a contraindication to the vaccine.

-- are especially capable of transmitting influenza to those at high risk, including:
+- especially capable of transmitting influenza to those at high risk, including:

 - health care and other care providers in facilities and community settings